 In spite of all the high-tech help and expert advice coming his way, Manna never forgot to keep the local community involved.
 He invited school children to help with the archaeological investigation, who happily complied, unearthing glass and ceramic items, bullet casings, coins, chunks of coal, and other artifacts that depicted life in the canal days.
 And each year he immersed himself in making the annual Canal Day celebration bigger and better, enrolling a long list of sponsors and transforming the event into a music and craft festival that thousands attend each summer.

-This year’s (2018) Wharton Canal Day Music and Craft Festival takes place on August 18 at Hugh Force Park, 170 West Central Ave.
+The annual Wharton Canal Day Music and Craft Festival takes place in August at Hugh Force Park, 170 West Central Ave.

 Lock operation is explained in Wharton’s Historic Site Master Plan Feasibility Study by HJGA Consulting: “When initially constructed, the locks were 9 feet wide and 75 feet long between miter sills.
 The walls of the locks, except tidal locks, were constructed of stone and lined with light planking.
 The entire structure was built on a single heavy plank floor.
 Both gates used on the original locks were miter gates.
 However, when the locks were enlarged in 1841, two different types of gates were employed at either end.
 Drop gates were utilized at the higher end of the lock and the lower end was fitted with miter gates.
 Each type had much smaller wicket gates built into the larger wooden gates.
 If a canal boat was to enter at the high end of the lock, the wicket gates in the low end would be closed and the wicket gates in the drop gate would be opened allowing water to fill the lock.
 The drop gate would then be opened and the boat would enter the lock.
 At that time, the wicket gates would be closed on the drop gate and opened on the miter gates.
 Water was then allowed to drain from the lock, thus lowering the boat.
 The miter gates would next be opened and the boat was released to continue its passage on the canal.
 The reverse would happen if the canal boat were to enter the lock at its low end.
 No pumping was therefore required to execute the operation.
 A splayed stone retaining wall was located at the low end of the lock.
 Basins were typically located along the canal, allowing the canal boats to either temporarily queue up for the lock or let boats pass each other.”